-8 Mapping of strategy to architecture and software components (T3.1 and T3.3)
+9 Mapping of strategy to architecture and software components (T3.1 and T3.3)

-The e-VRE Reference Architecture will be presented in Deliverable D3.1, due in M12 and currently under development.
-This section anticipates the fundamental characteristics of the Reference Architecture and describes how the strategies described above are mapped to this Reference Architecture.
+The e-VRE Reference Architecture has been presented in Deliverable D3.1.
+This section summarises the fundamental characteristics of the Reference Architecture and describes how the strategies described above are taken into account by the Reference Architecture.

-The envisaged AAAI (Authentication, Authorization, Accounting Infrastructure) components are influenced by the strategies presented in the previous sections.
-The Reference Architecture will include a top-level component offering the trust, security and privacy functionality required for the proper operation of the e-VRE.
-This AAAI component provides four interfaces:
+The AAAI (Authentication, Authorization, Accounting Infrastructure) component of the Reference Architecture is designed to cover the strategies presented in the previous section concerning trust, security and privacy functionality required for the proper operation of the e-VRE.
+To this end, the AAAI component provides four interfaces: